tigellus/Markdown/3. Management of Shock & Patients under Sedation/2. Management of Patients Receiving Sedation/Management of Patients Receiving Sedation.md

 ## Patient Monitoring
 Baseline vital signs should be documented prior to initiating sedation.
 The patient should be on continuous cardiac, respiratory, and oxygenation monitoring.
 * Heart rate/ECG rhythm
 * Respiratory rate
 * Blood pressure
 * O2 saturations/capnography

-Follow the unit policy for ongoing monitoring of patient sedation.
+**Follow the unit policy for ongoing monitoring of patient sedation**
 * Sedation score: Evaluate patient’s response to verbal commands or tactile stimulation (level of consciousness)
 * Pain level
 * Assess for and treat any unexpected patient reactions